Grant Robertson: Businesses with 40 per cent reduction in revenue will be eligible for wage subsidy

 Wage subsidy boost - 40,000 more firms to get help

-Businesses with a 40 per cent reduction in revenue due to Covid-19 are now eligible for the wage subsidy extension.
+Businesses with a 40 per cent reduction in revenue because of Covid-19 are now eligible for the wage subsidy extension.

 The Government today announced it was dropping the bar from 50 per cent would mean 40,000 more businesses could apply.

-It's estimated up to 230,000 businesses, employing up to 910,000 workers, are now eligible for the 8-week scheme which starts on June 10 when the previous wage scheme runs out.
+It's estimated up to 230,000 businesses, employing up to 910,000 workers, are now eligible for the eight-week scheme, which starts on June 10 when the previous wage scheme runs out.

 That scheme has so far paid out more than $10.9 billion, covering 1.66 million jobs.